HenrikVarmer/aruleRec/README.md

 ### Example input data structure:

 The ideal input data structure contains customers in one column, and products in another.
 Each row is one observation (i.e. one set of customer - item keys).
-Notice that one customer can have multiple rows, because one row is one purchase of one item.
+Notice that one customer can have multiple rows, since a row represents *one* purchase of *one* item.

 | customer      | product       |
 | ------------: |--------------:|